Who We Are

 Rev. Dr. Djiniyini Gondarra OAM – Researcher & Co-Producer

-He has Chaired The Arnhem Land Progress Aboriginal Corporation (ALPA) since 1993.
+He Chaired The Arnhem Land Progress Aboriginal Corporation (ALPA) from 1993 untill retiring last year.
 ALPA is one of the biggest employers of First Nations people in Australia.
-In 1995 he was awarded the Order of Australia Medal (OAM).
+In 1995, he was awarded the Order of Australia Medal (OAM).

-In the mid-1990s and 2000 as CEO of ARDS he asked Richard Trudgen to rebuild the community development team and build Yolngu Radio.
+In the mid-1990s and 2000, as CEO of ARDS, he asked Richard Trudgen to rebuild the community development team and build Yolngu Radio.
 They started producing programs together back then.
-He is the senior member of our Why Warriors production team, producing podcasts for radio and online.
+He was a senior member of our Why Warriors production team, producing podcasts for radio and online.
 He wants to create a dialogue where Yolngu people can have their questions answered about how the mainstream dominant English Australian culture operates so they can better control their own destiny.

 Maratja Dhamarrandji – Researcher & Co-Producer